husker-dev/openglfx/README.md

   - ```openglfx-jogl```
   - ```openglfx-libgdx```

-If you are using java modules, then you need to add the following module in `module-info.java`:
+If you are using JPMS (Java 9+), then you need to add the following module in `module-info.java`:
 ```java
 requires openglfx.lwjgl;
 ```